 - cancers, including:

 - esophagus (food pipe)

 What Are the Health Risks of Obesity?

 The foods we eat every day contribute to our well-being.
 Foods provide us with the nutrients we need for healthy bodies and the calories we need for energy.
-If we take in more calories than we burn, the extra food turns to fat and is stored in our bodies.
+If we take in more calories than we burn, the extra food turns into fat and is stored in our bodies.
 If we overeat regularly, we gain weight, and if we continue to gain weight, we may become obese.

-Obesity results from the accumulation of excess fat on the body.
+Obesity results from the accumulation of excess fat in the body.
 Obesity is considered a chronic (long-term) disease, like high blood pressure or diabetes.
 It has many serious long-term consequences for your health, and it is a leading cause of preventable deaths in the United States (with tobacco use and high blood pressure).
-Obesity is defined as having a body mass index (BMI) of greater than 30.
+Obesity is defined as having a body mass index (BMI) greater than 30.
 The BMI is a measure of your weight relative to your height.